moebiussurfing/ofxPresetsManager/README.md

 ## **Multi groups**:

-When adding individually several `ofParameterGroup` we can handle them independently.
+When adding individually multiple `ofParameterGroup` we can handle them independently.
 We can use arrow keys to browse the groups and their selectors.
-Also, we have an extra selector called **GROUP_LINK** which groups all the other group selectors states:
+Also, we will have an extra **Global Selector** called **GROUP_LINK**, which groups all the other group selectors states:

 ![image](/readme_images/Capture_multigroupClicker.JPG?raw=true "image")